-Prior to Covid-19, Agata was a part time office manager within a small company, but she was laid off due to the virus.
-Later on she was then taken back and furloughed, however her monthly income totaled just under £500, which just about covered her rent.
+Prior to Covid-19, Agata was a part time office manager in a small company, but she was laid off due to the virus.
+Later on she was then taken back and furloughed.
+However her monthly income totaled just under £500, which just about covered her rent.

 All these burdens made feeding her daughter near impossible.
 Sufra was able to support Agata with food parcels and some advice and guidance.

-Mr B is a 55-year-old Syrian refugee, whose family have been struggling to make a new life in the UK ; we’ve helped them ever since they arrived.
+Mr B is a 55-year-old Syrian refugee, whose family have been struggling to make a new life in the UK.
+We’ve helped them since they arrived.
 In February, Mr B finally found a job and was overjoyed at the prospect of being able to support his family once again.

 Then, last month, Mr B underwent surgery on a war wound and developed a severe infection.
 He lost his job and this led to a deduction in his Universal Credit payments, forcing him to choose between paying for food and paying the rent.

-When he called Sufra he was isolated, depressed and desperate for help.
+When he called Sufra he was isolated, depressed, and desperate for help.
 We arranged for food parcels to be delivered to his family and Zena (our Arabic speaking Advice Worker) helped the family apply for additional benefits and get the mental health support they urgently need.
-Last month, we provided his son with a laptop so he could connect with classmates and complete his GCSE coursework.
+Last month, We also provided his son with a laptop, so he could connect with classmates and complete his GCSE coursework.

 Jonathan suffered a knee injury and could no longer work as a fitness instructor.
 When he applied for benefits, he discovered that he was the victim of identity fraud and another individual was claiming benefits in his name.
-Without any photographic ID, he found it difficult to provide his identity and he quickly became destitute.
-He was referred to the Food Bank as a guest, when he became interested in joining Sufra NW London as a volunteer.
+Without any photographic ID, he found it difficult to prove his identity and he quickly became destitute.
+Having been referred to Food Bank as a guest, he became interested in joining Sufra NW London as a volunteer.
 He was quickly drawn to our food growing project, and became a regular volunteer on St. Raphael’s Edible Garden.

 As he became more comfortable working with staff and volunteers, he opened up to us about his difficulties and one of our advice workers supported him through the bureaucratic processes of reporting the crime and proving his identity.
 Whilst it took several months, including the intervention of his local MP, Jonathan began to receive his benefits and was in a better position to think about his future.
 He then decided to register for Food Academy Plus, our employability programme, to further his interest in cooking and seek employment in a related industry.
 He finished the course and achieved accreditation in all modules of the programme.